liuxin0824/BCV-LR-discrete/README.md

 ___
 >**answer to Q3: We explain that the single-task setting and training data don't cause unfairness.
 We conduct extra experiments on LAPO's BC variant.**

-As we explained in our answer to W2, LAPO also focuses on single-task settings.
+As we explain in our answer to W2, LAPO also focuses on single-task settings.
 FICC does include multi-task pre-training experiments, but its main results are from single-task experiments.​
 What’s more, the Procgen video we use is the same as LAPO’s original data, as stated in Sec.4.2 (line286 mainpaper).
 This means all video-based methods have expert data of the same quality.​
 As you asked, we conduct extra experiments: we replaced LAPO’s online RL loss with BC loss, then compared it with our BCV-LR.
 The results below show that LAPO-BC works well for policy learning in some tasks, but our BCV-LR still performs better.​
 We also show that BCV-LR can be used for multi-task pre-training in a fashion akin to FICC.
 Please refer to answer to Q4.